-A few months after Chipizilla officially announced the PC,Compute Stick The tiny and impressive is landing in the online stores on the net - at winking prices that help the inventory disappear in less than 24 hours
+A few months after Chipizilla officially announced the PC,Compute Stick The tiny and impressive it lands in online stores - at discounted prices that help inventory disappear in less than a day

 Nice to meet - Intel Compute Stick